kamailio/kamailio-docker/README.md

 # kamailio-docker

-official docker images of kamailio project
+Official docker images of kamailio project.

+This repository is a source to build "official" docker images on hub.docker.com automatically.
+Most changes happens in the respective version branches.
+The master is just the base for this branches.